instructure/instructure-ui/docs/contributing.md

 Options that can be run with `yarn test`/`yarn test:watch`:
 - `--changed` will run the tests against any package that has changes (since the previous commit, including un-staged changes).
 - `--staged` will run tests against packages that have been staged but not yet committed.
-- `--scope [package name from its package.json]` will run the tests against a single package.
+- `--scope [package name from its package.json (comma delimited)]` will run the tests against a single package.
 - `--path [test file paths (comma delimited)]` will run just the tests in a single test src file.